Technische Universität Braunschweig

 To answer these and other future-oriented questions, knowledge and data from different disciplines and stakeholders need to be collected and interpreted in a perspective-oriented way.

-The objective of the project is to provide sources of identified qualitative trends as well as quantifiable data on external factors that the ICA teams can use in their simulation and optimisation processes.
-Embedded in the overall picture of European aviation, different futures for an energy-efficient air transport system will be explored and optimised.
+In the project there is also the aim to offer sources of identified qualitative trends as well as quantifiable data on external factors that the ICA teams can use in their research process.
+Embedded in the overall picture of European aviation, different futures for an energy-efficient air transport system will be explored and refined.
 This provides the cluster partners with additional, often overlooked aspects and perspectives.
 Considering both qualitative and external factors in simulations and technical choices the future viability of innovative solutions is purported to be enhanced.

-As part of the research associated with ICA A, the project takes on the task and focuses on exploring customer-related trends and the interaction with 1) airlines, 2) airport management, 3) global and regional economies, 4) politics and legal regulations, and 5) ecological conditions of the future.
+As part of the research associated with ICA A, the project is concerned with the exploration of customer-related trends and the interaction with the following areas: societal and behavioural changes, technologies incl. matters concering airlines and airport management, global and regional economies, ecological conditions, as well as politics and legal regulations.

 Research Approach

-The project applies different methods of foresight and design research to map out possible futures for the air transport system (ATS) until 2050.
+The project employs a range of methods from the fields of foresight and design research to map potential future scenarios for the air transport system (ATS) up to the year 2050.

-The impact of such qualitative factors on the technical variables' predominantly quantitative parameters will then be taken into account in order to address the above-mentioned questions.
+The impact of such qualitative factors on the technical variables, which are predominantly quantitative in nature, will then be taken into account in order to address the aforementioned questions.

 Prof. Dr.-Ing.
 Gerhard Glatzel